mericcintosun/movetree/README.md

-# MoveTree
+# LYNQ 🦑

+> **Own Your Digital DNA**

-A decentralized LinkTree alternative built on Sui blockchain with Walrus hosting integration.
+A decentralized identity and link sharing platform built on Sui blockchain with Walrus hosting integration.
+Create your on-chain profile, share your links, and truly own your digital presence.

 ## 🏗️ Project Structure